 Due to the societal necessity of vaccines, the National Childhood Vaccine Injury Act of 1986 established the National Vaccine Injury Compensation Fund to pay damages to victims and their families.
 Hence, if you or a loved one has been harmed by a vaccine, you could be entitled to compensation from the National Vaccine Injury Compensation Fund.
-For diligent representation from attorneys who have first-hand experience with vaccine injury cases, contact the Kansas City Vaccine Injury Attorneys at The Popham Law Firm toll free (844) 243-2288 or (816)221-2288 for a free consultation and let us help you receive any entitled compensation you may be eligible for.
+For diligent representation from attorneys who have first-hand experience with vaccine injury cases, contact our Kansas City Vaccine Injury attorneys at The Popham Law Firm toll free (844) 243-2288 or (816)221-2288 for a free consultation and let us help you receive any entitled compensation you may be eligible for.

 Common Vaccine Injuries and Disorders

 There is a three-year statute of limitations for vaccine injury claims, but knowing whether you or your child has been injured specifically from a vaccine is quite straightforward.
 For example, an obvious injury came from the oral polio vaccine (OPV), a live vaccine, which was known to cause paralysis in far too many children.
 The oral polio vaccine is no longer used in the USA for this reason.
 Other common vaccine injuries and disorders can include: